Tag: sign

 Take the eunuchs.
 In Deuteronomy 23:1, eunuchs were banned from joining the assembly of God.
 That doesn’t mean that they could not (or did) not worship God, but that they could not participate in any Temple aspect, including the sacrificial offerings.

-At the time, this was likely a to the cultures (such as Egypt) that had eunuchs as ministers and in charge of harems.
+At the time, this was likely a response to the cultures (such as Egypt) that had eunuchs as ministers and in charge of harems.
 This would further separate the Israelites from other peoples.

 By the time of Isaiah, things hadn’t really changed in the surrounding cultures.
 Also, people would often seek power and influence or were sent (e.g., political hostages) to foreign powers and were made eunuchs.
 Isaiah overthrows the concept of Deuteronomy, insofar as relationship with God is primary.